 The site of China's first Apple Store, Sanlitun Village is an ultra-cool outdoor shopping mall full of mostly international brands and large chain stores.
 It'll feel very familiar to visitors from overseas and maybe a little disappointing as you see globalization illustrated in full force.
-That said, when you're looking for a good burger, cup of coffee in a nice casual cafe, look no further.
+That said, when you're looking for a good burger or cup of coffee in a nice casual cafe, look no further.
 You can take a break from your full-on China experience with a stop at Sanlitun.

 - Courtyard 19, Sanlitun Road, Sanlitun Area